shoalsoft/shoalsoft-pants-mcp-plugin/README.md

 ## Overview

-This project is an **experimental** plugin to the [Pantsbuild](https://pantsbuild.org/) build orchestration tool to expose a Model Contect Protocol ("MCP") server for LLM coding agents to interact with.
+This project is an **experimental** plugin to the [Pantsbuild](https://pantsbuild.org/) build orchestration tool to expose a Model Context Protocol ("MCP") server for LLM coding agents to interact with.

 ## Installation